Kamva/mgm-relation/README.md

   You can write your sync hooks or use default `mgm-relation` implementation of sync hooks to handle it.

 **TODO**
 - [ ] We can set the foreign key field, implement if you need it(find foreign key field on the related model by `bson` tag's value).
+- [ ] Add `Insert`,`Update` methods to the HasMany model to add/update single model in HasMany relation.